Towards Enhanced Image Inpainting: Mitigating Unwanted Object Insertion and Preserving Color Consistency: Methodology

 \section{Methodology}

-\textbf{Problem setup}.
-Inpainting takes as inputs a masked image to complete with a mask to indicate the missing region.
+\paragraph{Problem setup} Inpainting takes as inputs a masked image to complete with a mask to indicate the missing region.
 The target of inpainting is to fill the missing region based on the information of unmasked regions to generate high-fidelity images.
 In this paper, we focus on the standard inpainting task without utilizing other conditions.
+We focus on the general issues of inpainting models, (1) \textbf{unwanted object insertion}: unstable and uncontrollable hallucinations, yielding random elements generated in the masked region; (2) \textbf{color-inconsistency}: mask-unmask color inconsistency issue, yielding smear-like traces in the masked region.

+We evaluate our proposed solution on two inpainting models: the Stable Diffusion v1.5 inpainting model (SD)~\cite{Rombach_2022_CVPR} and the Control-Net fine-tuned FLUX inpainting model (FLUX)~\cite{flux-inpainting}.
+We provide a brief introduction of these models in the appendix.
+We will demonstrate that our ASUKA effectively improves unwanted object mitigation and color consistency of these models.

-\textbf{Overview}.
-The framework of the proposed Aligned Stable inpainting with Unknown Areas prior (ASUKA) is illustrated in~\Cref{fig:asuka}.
-ASUKA adopts the pre-trained stable diffusion inpainting model (SD)~\cite{Rombach_2022_CVPR}.
-Our target is to provide more stable and faithful inpainting results while fully exploiting the generation capacity of SD.
-Our alignment includes \textbf{i)} a \textit{stable alignment} to align stable Masked Auto-Encoder (MAE) prior for masked region with SD and \textbf{ii)} a \textit{faithful alignment} to align ground-truth unmasked region with generated masked region during decoding.
-To this end, we freeze the U-Net of SD, while replacing the text-condition part with our proposed MAE prior to increase stability.
-To align the MAE prior to SD, we introduce a alignment module, which is trained via the training objective of SD.
-Additionally, to align masked and unmasked regions during decoding and resolve the problem of information loss from the KL-VAE decoder which causes mask-unmask inconsistency to SD, we train an inpainting-specialized decoder to better decode the latent back to the image space for seamless fidelity.
-Combined together, ASUKA achieves more stable and faithful inpainting results.
+\paragraph{Overview} The framework of the proposed Aligned Stable inpainting with Unknown Areas prior (ASUKA) is illustrated in Fig.~\ref{fig:asuka}(a).
+ASUKA adopts the pre-trained latent inpainting models.
+Our target is to mitigate object hallucination and provide more color-consistent inpainting results while fully exploiting the generation capacity of frozen models.
+ASUKA includes \textbf{(1)} a \textit{context-stable alignment} to align stable Masked Auto-Encoder (MAE) prior for masked region with generative models and \textbf{(2)} a \textit{color-consistent alignment} to align ground-truth unmasked region with generated masked region during decoding.
+To this end, we freeze the latent generative models, while replacing the text-condition part with our proposed MAE prior to mitigate object hallucination.
+To align the MAE prior to generative models, we introduce an alignment module, trained via the training objective of generative models.
+Additionally, to align masked and unmasked regions during decoding and resolve the information loss issue from VAE decoder and generative model which causes mask-unmask color inconsistency, we train an inpainting-specialized decoder to decode the latent back to the image space for seamless color-consistency.
+Combined together, ASUKA achieves less object hallucination and more color-consistent inpainting.